-Dr. Robert Cherry wanted to help alleviate COVID-19 vaccine hesitancy – and that meant joining a vaccine trial
+Dr. Robert Cherry wanted to spur COVID-19 vaccine acceptance – and that meant joining a vaccine trial

 UCLA Health’s chief medical and quality officer participated in the AstraZeneca trial.

 Robert Cherry, M.D., describes his participation in the AstraZeneca COVID-19 vaccine trial as a “low-risk, high-reward value proposition.”